 Losing Subjects Due to the Car Pool Lane

 If you are a private investigator working for an agency it is difficult to justify a ticket in the excess of $200 for a car pool violation.
 You can be sure that the company you are working for is not going to pay the cost of that ticket for you nor is the client.
+When you receive any kind of ticket while working surveillance it can almost feel as if you have worked the entire day for free if the price of the ticket is large enough.

 What I Personally Do

 If my claimant is in a car pool lane I will in most cases jump into the car pool lane just long enough to keep pace with them and then jump back into the fast lane.
 If there are patrols in the area, I won’t chance it and will do my best to follow the individual without the use of the carpool lane.
+I don’t want a ticket.

 There are some areas in the United States where you can purchase a pass (for specific freeways) that allows single drivers to travel in carpool lanes for a fee.
 In the state of Washington they have what is called a Fast Pass.
 On designated freeways the fast pass allows drivers to travel in carpool lanes for a price.
 If the individual you are following shows a pattern of leaving at the same time it might worthwhile to get another investigator in the car with you so that you can follow them to their destination.
 Once you follow the subject to their location you will no longer need to worry about losing subject in the future as you will know their destination.